junsooshin/worldcupmap/README.md

 - **UK geojson data** from (https://gadm.org/download_country_v3.html), imported 'gadm36_GBR_1.shp' and 'gadm36_GBR_1.dbf' files
 into (http://mapshaper.org), used 'detect line intersections' and 'snap vertices' options, and simplified using 'Visvalingam / weighted area' method to 0.08% to match the border details of the world geojson data.
 All of that resulted in 'gadm36_GBR_1.json'.
-- **List of countries** that participated in the FIFA World Cup was gathered manually from Wikipedia.
+- **List of countries** that participated and hosted in the FIFA World Cup was gathered manually from Wikipedia.
 (Countries that qualified but withdrew were not used).

 * * *